 - ½ cup Kalamata olives pitted and halved

 For the Dressing:

 - 2 cloves minced garlic

 - 2 Tbsp. low sodium soy sauce or Bragg's Liquid Amino Acids

 - ½ tsp. ground ginger

-- Mrs. Dash Tomato-Basil seasoning optional
+- 1-2 tsp.
+Mrs. Dash Tomato-Basil seasoning optional

 Share With Me: Have you tried this Best Kale Salad Ever?
 Did it make you a kale lover too?
 Comment below to let me know what you think.

-Kiran Campbell is a registered dietitian and entrepreneur with 13 years of experience.
-She has a degree in psychology as well as dietetics.
-She is also a proud member of the Academy of Nutrition and Dietetics’ and its Cardiovascular Health and Well-being Dietetics Practice Group among others.
+Kiran Campbell is a registered dietitian and entrepreneur with 14 years of experience.
+She also has a Bachelor’s degree in psychology and is a proud member of the Academy of Nutrition and Dietetics and the Cardiovascular Health and Well-being Dietetics Practice Group.
 Kiran proudly presents and promotes the most up-to-date, science-based nutrition information on all things heart-related.
 She aims to serve not only individuals with heart disease, but also those wanting to protect against it.
 Learn more about Kiran by visiting her About Page.